 Informative document abstract of 1-2 paragraphs.

 This document provides information to the community on interfaces for accessing remote instruments in distributed environment.
 In this specification we describe the Instrument Element (IE) service that provides the e-Infrastructure with an abstraction of real instruments and grid users with an interactive interface to access and control them.
-The IE represents a virtualization of instruments and sensors and data sources .
+The IE represents a virtualization of instruments and sensors and data sources or a virtualization of group of instruments, sensors and data sources.
 The interface to a single instrument is called Instrument Manager (IM).
 It is a protocol adapter that allows the middleware to talk to the physical instrument or more precisely, its control system.

 The instruments are described by Shared Information Model.